adamsjwork/example-repo/README.md

 # Example Repository
-This is a samp repo, hello world!
+This is a samp repo, hello coders!

 .md = Markdown
+ This is a second change